The Small Business Guide To Google: 2018 Edition

 Be patient.
 Getting your website to the top of search results is a drawn-out process.
 Know that it takes months, not days, and you’ll be better equipped to strategise correctly.

 This can work in your favour.
-SEO is a steep learning curve, so it’s good to have breathing space and learn it in bite-sized chunks.
+SEO is a steep learning curve, so it’s good to have breathing space and update your site in bite-sized chunks.
 Over the weeks and months following your launch, you can tackle tasks at your own pace.
 You can begin with the more natural keywords, and over time you’ll improve your Google ranking for the primary, meatier terms for your industry.
 As weeks turn into months, you’ll become a perfectionist that gets excited at shaving milliseconds off your page load speed.

 Expectation #3: Curiosity Is Encouraged